Azure/draft/docs/maintenance/README.md

 3. Create a new PR, get approval and merge
 4. Run the `Draft Release & Publish` workflow manually from the GH Actions tab

-Note: `DRAFT_VERSION` can be written as on step env var.
+Note: `DRAFT_VERSION` can be written as a step env var.
 For more reference: https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-environment-variable

 ### Sample Changelog content for first release.